MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

 ## What does the "Update development storage connection strings..." checkbox do?

 The **Update development storage connection strings for Diagnostics and Caching with Microsoft Azure storage account credentials when publishing to Microsoft Azure** checkbox is a convenient way to update any development storage account connection strings with the Azure Storage account that you specify during publishing.

-For example, if you select this checkbox and the diagnostics connection string specifies `UseDevelopmentStorage=true`, when you publish the project to Azure, Visual Studio automatically updates the diagnostics connection string with the storage account that you specified in the Publish wizard.
+When you publish the project to Azure, Visual Studio automatically updates the diagnostics connection string with the storage account that you specified in the Publish wizard.
 However, if a real storage account was specified as the diagnostics connection string, that account is used instead.

 :::moniker range="vs-2019"